https://www.ketovale.com/ketogenic-diet-guide/

 Benefits of a Ketogenic Diet

 There are numerous benefits that come with being on keto: from weight loss and increased energy levels to therapeutic medical applications.
 Most anyone can safely benefit from eating a low-carb, high-fat diet.
 Below, you’ll find a short list of the benefits you can receive from a ketogenic diet.
-For a more comprehensive list, you can also read our in-depth article here >
+For a more comprehensive list, you can also read our in-depth article here >Weight Loss

 Scientifically, the ketogenic diet has shown better results compared to low-fat and high-carb diets; even in the long term.